Tomás Conechny: Portland Timbers

 On 22 July 2019, Conechny made his move to Portland permanent.

 On 10 March 2021, Conechny and Portland mutually agreed to terminate his contract.

 Deportivo Maldonado

 On 2 April 2021, Conechny signed with Uruguayan Primera División side Deportivo Maldonado.

 Almagro

 At the end of December 2021, Conechny signed a deal with Club Almagro.

+Alavés

+On 5 July 2024, Conechny signed a four-year contract with La Liga side Deportivo Alavés.

+Racing Club

+On 12 July 2025, Conechny returned to Argentina after a year in Spain to join Racing Club.

 International career

 Argentina national youth teams

 Conechny is an Argentine youth international and has amassed over 20 appearances across various youth levels.
 He represented Argentina at the 2015 South American Under-17 Football Championship in Paraguay and at the 2015 FIFA U-17 World Cup in Chile.
 During the former tournament, and on the day of his 17th birthday, he suffered multiple minor injuries when he fell 10 feet from his hotel window after celebrating scoring a goal while playing FIFA on his PlayStation.
 He was Argentina's top goalscorer at the tournament with five goals, but missed the final due to the injuries he sustained during the accident.
 He recovered to play in the U-17 World Cup later that year and scored Argentina's lone goal during that tournament.

 In December 2016, he was called up to the Argentina U20 side for the 2017 South American Youth Football Championship.
 He scored once during the group stages before Argentina ended the tournament in fourth position, thereby qualifying for the 2017 FIFA U-20 World Cup.
 Conechny was included in the squad for the latter tournament alongside San Lorenzo teammate Marcos Senesi.
 He featured in each of Argentina's three matches, though the nation failed to progress from the group-stage.